kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 <hr>

-Finally, the association rules are generated and stored in **_AssociationRules.data_** file which looks like this:
+Finally, the association rules are generated and stored in **_associationRules.data_** file which looks like this:
 ```
 apple, (6) ----> ball, (8) conf(0.8333333)
 egg, (3) ----> ball, (8) conf(1.0)